-Below are a few more night time activities for the month of July.
+Below are a few more nighttime activities for July.

 Take a Night Walking Tour

-We offer a number of tours in the evening.
-Our daily 7:45pm Memorials and Moonlight Tour lets you explore the National Mall after the sun sets.
+We offer several tours in the evening.
+Our daily 7:45 pm Memorials and Moonlight Tour lets you explore the National Mall after the sun sets.

 Other night tours that we offer include: